joshjanvrin/joshjanvrin-blog-dark-poole/about.md

 title: About
 ---

+The personal blog of Josh Janvrin.

-Experiments in data science using R.
+Experiments in data science: financial markets, eBird.